A local AI for Gramps?

 If your goal is to compare or sort Phonex keys, you can:

-• Compare them directly as strings (already optimized for this).
+• Compare them directly as character strings (this is already optimized for that).

 • Sort them alphabetically to group similar names.